architect/arc.codes/src/views/docs/en/reference/project-manifest/events.md

 category: app.arc
 ---

 Define SNS topics with Lambda handler functions.

 ## Syntax

-- Name
-  - Lowercase alphanumeric string
+- Lower + upper case alphanumeric string
-  - Maximum of 50 characters
+- Maximum of 240 characters
-  - Dashes are allowed; underscores are not allowed
+- Dashes, periods, and underscores are allowed
 - Must begin with a letter

 Events can use more verbose configuration to allow for [custom source paths](../../guides/developer-experience/custom-source-paths) in your project.
 Provide a `src` for each event.

 ## Example